summa-tx/riemann/CONTRIBUTING.md

 2. [Add the public key to your github account](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/)
 3. [Set git to sign your commits](https://help.github.com/articles/telling-git-about-your-gpg-key/)

 If you've already made unsigned commits, that's no biggie.
 Set up signing and then squash your branch.
 We can help you out if necessary.

 ### Run the tests

 PRs will not be merged if they decrease test coverage.
 You can run the tests with `pytest`.
 For coverage details, run `tox`.

 ### Riemann is free software

 This code is all released under the LGPL.
 There's no CLA carve-out for the company.
 When you contribute to Riemann, your code will be released under the LGPL license.

+### Contributing to docs

+Docstrings are mandatory going forward.
+You can find the RST source in `docs/source`. :)